Want to visit Malaysia’s jungle interior and wondering how to go to Taman Negara from KL? We can help!

 From Jerantut, you need to catch a bus or taxi to Kuala Tahan.
 Your other option is a bus or taxi to Kuala Tembeling.
 From Kuala Tembeling, you can take a pretty three-hour boat ride to Kuala Tahan.
 These usually depart Kuala Tembeling early afternoon.

 There are also a few local buses.
 You may be able to find the timetable here.
-At RM50, a taxi could be a better deal, however.

 To get to Kuala Tembeling, you can take one of the NKS Travel shuttles linked to above or a taxi.